lh3/minisv/README.md

 Minisv seamlessly works with SAM, PAF or GAF (graph PAF) formats.
 It **requires** the `ds:Z` tag outputted by [minigraph][mg]-0.21+ or [minimap2][mm2]-2.28+.
 For minigraph, use `-cxlr` for long reads.
-For minimap2, use `-cxmap-hifi -s50` for HiFi reads.
+For minimap2, use `-cxmap-hifi -s50 --ds` for HiFi reads.
 The minimap2 option for Nanopore reads varies with the read error rate.

 ### <a name="call-germline"></a>Germline SVs